Saifa36622/DRL_HW3/README.md

 Similar to linear q learning but instead of using linear function to approax the q value ,this algorithm use of deep neural networks to approximate value and Q-functions.

 In deep Q-learning, Q-functions are represented using deep neural networks.
 Instead of selecting features and training weights, we learn the parameters $\theta$ to a neural network.
-The Q-function is $Q(s,a;\theta)$
+The Q-function is $Q(s,a;\theta)$ (still **value-based** like q learning -> it mean still use epsilon greedy as policy)